tmmytwllms/final_project/deliverables.md

 ```

 ### Important Note:
 - Unfortunately during testing this model had to be dropped and will not be utilizied further in this project.
-The model was unable to "fit" the data set and attempts to scale the data, scale Collabs with GPU processing, and run the model locally were uncessful.
+The model was unable to "fit" the dataset, and attempts to scale the data, both in Google Collabs and locally proved uncessful.

 ### Database